jordan-west/jordan-west.github.io/_posts/2017-12-15-working-with-bits.md

 // See how each flag is selected in the last parameter:
 SDL_Window* window = SDL_CreateWindow("Window", 0, 0, 640, 480, SDL_WINDOW_OPENGL | SDL_WINDOW_RESIZABLE | SDL_WINDOW_HIDDEN);

-// Each flag is associated with a distinct bit pattern such as:
+// Each flag is associated with a distinct bit: enum SDL_WindowFlags
-// (We set bit patterns with the 0b prefix in C++14) enum SDL_WindowFlags
 {
     SDL_WINDOW_OPENGL     = 0b0001;